From John Lennon to David Bowie: The 10 best covers albums ever

 Johnny Cash may have had a storied career by the time he started working with Rick Rubin in the mid-90s, but he perhaps did his best work with the producer.
 One such pinnacle of his career was the brilliant American Recordings.

 It sees Cash take on the likes of Leonard Cohen, Tom Waits, Kris Kristofferson and so many more.
 It may not feature some of his most notable covers but it ranks well because it speaks so highly of an ageing artist once again finding his voice.
+It’s one of those moments where artistic integrity meets a legendary showman and combine to form something utterly magnificent.

 4. Kicking Against The Pricks – Nick Cave & The Bad Seeds

 As you might imagine when Nick Cave and his travelling troubadours The Bad Seeds approached their 1986 covers album they did it rather differently.
 Most covers are filled with a certain degree of respect—not here.
+But, seriously, what else did you expect from a covers album titled: Kicking Against The Pricks?

 The album is a sinister sneering sign of Cave’s disgust not only for the world around him, as usual, but also for some of the songs on this reworked LP which according to him, “weren’t done particularly well in the first place”.
+It’s a blood-curdling joy and one that deserves multiple listens through gigantic speakers wherever possible.

 3. Rock ‘n’ Roll – John Lennon